wangywUST/wangywust.github.io/nlp-course-2026.md

 Please feel free to add your question, name, your lab session id, and your post date to the following spreadsheet: [Sheet of Students' Questions]( https://docs.google.com/spreadsheets/d/1x5WKGrvoD1TY_S0WXEkHZoE1vvwjZejS8p5ALCo_J7s/edit?usp=sharing)

+If your question is not answered within one week after your post the question, please email the corresponding TA and cc me to get support.
+Hang Wu is responsible for lab session 02L, 03L, 04L, and Freeman is for 05L.

 ## Lab Sessions?

 This course does not have in-person lab sessions.
 Students are encouraged to use the lab session time to work remotely on their final projects.